 A truly just transition - to an environmentally and socially sustainable future - is only possible with democratic ownership and decision-making.

-Where I’m based: Edinburgh
+Where I’m based: London, UK

 Languages I speak: English

-Alexa is a researcher and organiser based in Edinburgh with a background in geography, political science, and environmental health.
+Alexa is a researcher and organiser based in London with a background in geography, political science, and environmental health.
 She previously worked as a public sector consultant advising government and third sector leaders on how to best engage with the public to ensure that citizens have a say in the decisions that affect their lives.
 She is a skilled facilitator and has delivered projects with a wide-range of deliberative methodologies.

 Alexa works at the intersection between environmental governance and social justice in cities.
 She is currently a contributing author on the United Nations Environment Programme’s ‘Global Environmental Outlook for Cities’ report.
 She has also worked as a research assistant in the Environmental Governance Lab, University of Toronto, and at the Blavatnik School of Government, University of Oxford where she honed qualitative and mixed-method research skills.
 Her organising translates thinking into practice where, as a Director of Fuel Poverty Action, she fights for energy and housing systems that are good for people and the planet.

 Alexa has a MSc in Nature, Society and Environmental Governance from the School of Geography at the University of Oxford, and an HBSc from the University of Toronto where she majored in Environment and Health, and Peace, Conflict and Justice Studies.

 - I was a park rangers for 3 years and lead guided hikes through Northern Ontario.
 Being attentive to my surroundings whilst walking is a skill I need to apply to urban settings as well.
 I too often find myself rushing and weaving through city centres…